integrativemodeling/npctransport/README.md

 ### `tutorials/`

-*Tutorial* in Jupyter Notebook format
+*Tutorial* in Jupyter Notebook format for running a basic simulation in a simplified setting + basic analysis

+### `test/`

+Test script for running a basic simulation in a simplified setting + basic analysis

 ### `data/cryoET/`